 The National Center for Biotechnology Information (NCBI) manages this database of all SNPs and other small scale sequence variants.

 Each SNP has numerical identifiers; these include the reference SNP ID number (rs#).
 Scientist can submit their findings of sequence variants to the database for inclusion and annotation.

 This site contains the largest catalogue of human genetic variants identified by the 1000 Genomes Project research initiative between 2008 and 2015.
 The aim of the research was to identify most genetic variants with frequencies of at least 1 per cent in the populations studied.

 The 100,000 Genomes Project

 The 100,000 genomes project will sequence the genomes from people treated in the UK.
 Participants are NHS patients with a rare disease, plus their families, and patients with cancer.
-This website describes the progress of the project, and its research partnerships It has educational links and resources for health service professionals and for project participants.
+This website describes the progress of the project, and its research partnerships and has educational links and resources for health service professionals and for project participants.

 The genome Aggregation Database (gnomAD)

 The gnomAD database contains searchable exome sequence data from 123,136 individuals and whole genome sequencing data from 15,496 individuals.
-The launch of the database and the ethnicities of the study participants are described in the this blog.
+The launch of the database and the ethnicities of the study participants are described in this blog.